🏖 Travel Guide

 Beach vendor etiquette

 Beach vendors selling coconuts, crafts, and food are a feature of every major beach.
 A friendly "no gracias" is all you need — they move on quickly.
-Fresh coconut water from a vendor is genuinely good and costs about 50–80 pesos.
+Fresh coconut water from a vendor is properly good and costs about 50–80 pesos.
 Worth it every time on a hot day.

 👜